leoswaldo/pyDaemon/README.md

 script extending the Daemon class you will be able to: Start, Stop and Restart the service.

-The Daemon class is based on
-www.jejik.com/articles/2007/02/a_simple_unix_linux_daemon_in_python/ , my
-contributions are next: I made it work in python3 , added som PEP8 Standards, commented code and modified/add/delete code.
+The Daemon class is based on [A simple unix/linux daemon in Python] by Sander Marechal , my contributions are next: I made it work in python3 , added PEP8 Standards, commented code and modified/add/delete code.

 Phase